gavinmcfarland/plugma/packages/website/src/content/2-cli-commands.md

 ### Release [version] [options]

 Build the plugin and release to GitHub.
 This command automates the process of creating a new release on GitHub with your latest changes.
+If you call the command without a version, it will automatically increment the `plugma.pluginVersion` field in the `package.json` file.

 ##### Version